staadecker/utoc-membership-system/components/membership-form-frontend/README.md

 2. Copy paste the content of `index.html` into the Squarespace code block.
 Only copy the code within the `<body>` tag (not including the tag itself).

 3. Test it! (see [the testing docs](/docs/Testing.md))

+### Testing in production

+While completing the form on the squarespace website, check the following:

+- [ ] Form styling renders and is aesthetically pleasing.
+- [ ] Form will not allow submission without the required fields or with an invalid email.
+- [ ] Spinner displays on submission

+Right before paying inspect open the network tab in your browser developer tools.
+Check for the following for the POST request sent when you pay.

+- [ ] Request is being sent to correct URL (not localhost)
+- [ ] Request form data contains every field and the data you inputted.

 ## Design considerations